 FLEXIBILITY AND CARE ARE AT THE CENTRE OF OUR MODEL

-RARMS Health pioneered the implementation of the model of Easy Entry, Gracious Exit in Australia to help rural, remote and Indigenous communities get access to high quality health and medical care.
+RARMS Health pioneered the implementation of the model 'Walk In, Walk Out' in Australia to help rural, remote and Indigenous communities get access to high quality health and medical care.
 It has been recognised as the most successful model of rural and remote practice in Australia (see research articles here).

 As an Australian charity, our role is to support rural, remote and Indigenous communities to establish and manage practices and attract GPs, nurses and health professionals to work in our communities.
-To support 'Easy Entry' RARMS Health:
+To support 'Walk In' RARMS Health:

 leases and manages the medical practice;